floswald/shell-intro/learners/setup.md

 title: Setup
 ---

-Setup instructions live in this document.
-Please specify the tools and the data sets the Learner needs to have installed.
+You need to have a working Unix Shell (or something that mimicks it) installed for this lesson.
+We will be using a standard BASH shell.

 ## Data Sets

-Download the [data zip file](data/data.zip) and unzip it to your Desktop
+Download the [data zip file](data/data.zip) and unzip it to your Dektop.

 ## Software Setup